 - Simple construction = will last a long time

 - Slippery handle

-- There is a learning curve and quirks that may not make this a good choice for beginners
+- There are a learning curve and quirks that may not make this an excellent choice for beginners

 - Assembling this razor requires a slight learning curve

 Unlike non-adjustable two-piece razors that are pretty straightforward to put together, the Merkur Progress has its quirks, and to avoid any disappointments due to improper assembly, make sure to read the following before you shave with this.

 First, before attaching the top plate look at both sides, one side should have a small engraved marking that should line up with the engraved triangle marking located on the side of the bottom plate.

 If you don’t line these up, the result will be an uneven blade exposure and a lousy shave.